 CSE endorses multiple programs

-the utilization of the International Space Station as a national lab through at least 2020, 2) development of the Space Launch System as a
+to utilize the International Space Station as a national lab and extend its mission beyond 2020, 2) complete the Space Launch System capable of

 Congressional Reception held

 Each year a Congressional Reception is held in the Rayburn House Office Building to recognize and thank those members of Congress who have been